9/28 - Administrative/Customer Service In-Person Hiring Event

 UW Health Athletic Training Residents will:

-• Employ patient-centered care
+• Employ patient-centered care and procedural skills

-• Demonstrate professional conduct
+• Exhibit commitment to professional conduct

 • Demonstrate competence through successful completion of the orthopedic technologist exam.